rinikerlab/lightweight-registration/README.md

 ### Hashing conformers for registration

 Just as molecular hashes are used to recognize when two molecules are the same, lwreg uses a hashing scheme to detect when two conformers are the same.
 The algorithm for this is simple:
-The atomic positions are converted into strings (rounding the floating point values to a fixed, but configurable, number of digits), sorting the positions, and then combining them into a single string, which is the final hash.
+The atomic positions are converted into strings (rounding the floating point values to a fixed, but configurable, number of digits), sorting the positions, and then combining them into a single string.
+A SHA256 hash of this string is generated to give the final conformer hash.

 If registering a multi-conformer molecule, it is most efficient to call `register_multiple_conformers()`.
 That only does the work of standardizing the molecule and calculating the molecule hash once.